 i.
 AML/CFT Framework Further to the Prevention of Money Laundering Act (Cap.
-373) and Prevention of Money Laundering and Funding of Terrorism Regulations ('PMLFTR'), the Financial Intelligence Analysis Unit (FIAU) issued Implementing Procedures including on the 'Application of Anti-Money Laundering and Countering the Funding of Terrorism Obligations to the Virtual Financial Assets Sector'.21 These are 'sector-specific Implementing Procedures [which] complement the Implementing Procedures - Part I [issued by FIAU] and are to be read in conjunction therewith'.22 Section 2.3 of these Implementing Procedures detail the monitoring and transaction records obligations of VFA licensed entities.
-It is noted that the VFA Act mainly imposes transaction monitoring obligations on the Service Provider for the proper execution of their duties for Anti-Money 20 P. 85 21 https://fiaumalta.org/app/uploads/2020/09/20200918 IPsII VFAs.pdf 22 Page 6 of the FIAU's Implementing Procedures on the 'Application of Anti-Money Laundering and Countering the Funding of Terrorism Obligations to the Virtual Financial Assets Sector' Laundering ('AML') and Combating of Financing of Terrorism ('CFT') obligations in terms of the local AML and CFT legislative framework.
+373) and Prevention of Money Laundering and Funding of Terrorism Regulations ('PMLFTR'), the Financial Intelligence Analysis Unit (FIAU) issued Implementing Procedures including on the 'Application of Anti-Money Laundering and Countering the Funding of Terrorism Obligations to the Virtual Financial Assets Sector'.20 These are 'sector-specific Implementing Procedures [which] complement the Implementing Procedures - Part I [issued by FIAU] and are to be read in conjunction therewith'.
+Section 2.3 of these Implementing Procedures detail the monitoring and transaction records obligations of VFA licensed entities.
+It is noted that the VFA Act, mainly imposes transaction monitoring obligations on the Service Provider for the proper execution of their duties for Anti Money Laundering ('AML') and Combating of Financing of Terrorism ('CFT') obligations in terms of the local AML and CFT legislative framework.
 Failures of the Service Provider in respect of AML/CFT are not in the remit of the OAFS and should be addressed to the FIAU.
 In the course of these procedures, no such failure was indeed alleged.
-In fact, it was declared that Boursorama, the French remitter bank, also made AML related enquiries with the Complainant and seemed satisfied with the outcome as they continued processing the payments.
-The Arbiter shall accordingly not consider compliance or otherwise with AML/CFT obligations in this case. ii.
-MiCA and the Travel Rule As to the identification of the recipient of the funds, it is noted that MiCA23 and Travel Rule24 obligations which entered into force in 2025, and which give more protection to consumers by having more transparency of the owners of the recipient wallets, were not applicable at the time of the events covered in this Complaint which largely happened in 2023.
+The Arbiter shall accordingly not consider compliance or otherwise with AML/CFT obligations in this case.
+19 P. 62 20 https://fiaumalta.org/app/uploads/2020/09/20200918 IPsII VFAs.pdf 21 Page 6 of the FIAU's Implementing Procedures on the 'Application of Anti-Money Laundering and Countering the Funding of Terrorism Obligations to the Virtual Financial Assets Sector' ii.
+MiCA and the Travel Rule As to the identification of the recipient of the funds, it is noted that MiCA22 and Travel Rule23 obligations which entered into force in 2025, and which give more protection to consumers by having more transparency of the owners of the recipient wallets were not applicable at the time of the events covered in this Complaint which largely happened in 2023.
 The Arbiter shall thus not consider the MiCA provisions and Travel Rule obligations for the purposes of this Complaint. iii.
 Othis - Technical Note A Technical Note (issued in 2025) with guidance on complaints related to pig butchering was recently published by the Arbiter.
-In respect of VFA licensees, the Technical Note states as follows:
+In respect of VFA licensees the Technical Note states as follows: